tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 * Nodes will charge you to use their channels, so you end up paying fees to multiple nodes

 Note: If a route has three intermediary nodes, each intermediary requires a fee.
 If each fee is 0.5 satoshis (totalling 1.5 satoshis), the large hop can just set their fees at 1.4999 satoshis to compete.
 Also, they can provide further incentive to create the scenario described, by covering mainnet funding transaction fees for all users.

 ---

-* Illiquidity

-Typically, people would fund their channel, then pay the balance down gradually.
-Soon after funding, there could be quite a large balance, but only a few days later, the balance might have diminished considerably.

----

-If a lot of people fund their channels at around the same time-for example, if people fund their channels on payday, then pay them down over the next month- liquidity across the network could vary considerably.
-This would mean that, at times, particularly for larger payments, it could be difficult or even impossible to find a payment route.
-As it stands, therefore, Lightning could prove as illiquid as bitcoin.

-Note: Ligntning’s illiquidity problem could be solved by creating large payment channels kept open and fully funded at all times, so that they were always available for payment routing.
-But this would mean Lightning was not fully decentralised.
-Taylor from Dash said the biggest issue with Lightning Network is “increased centralisation” by concentrating funds in certain nodes within its network.
-In practical terms, this translates to a lock-up of user funds if one of Lightning Network’s nodes goes offline. “one server outage could feasibly cause disruption across the entire network, and it could cause a large number of users to have their funds frozen for days.

----